imandra-ai/imandrax-vscode/README.md

 ### Opening `.iml` files

-Once installed, the ImandraX extension will be enabled whenever you open or create a `.iml` file.
+Once installed, the ImandraX extension will be enabled whenever you open or create an `.iml` file.

 If the ImandraX VSCode extension is installed and `imandrax-cli` is not, then you'll see something like this the first time you open an `.iml` file: